 PhD, MA Cinema Studies, Stockholm University, Sweden;

-"Maya Deren's Ethnographic Representation of Ritual and Myth in Haiti", in "Maya Deren and the American Avant-Garde", editor Bill Nichols, 2001.
+Contributor to the anthology by documentary film scholar from SFSU, Bill Nichols: "Maya Deren's Ethnographic Representation of Ritual and Myth in Haiti", in "Maya Deren and the American Avant-Garde", University of California Press, 2001.

 Biography is unavailable at this time.